If you have trouble signing in to your Chromebook with your Google Account, try the steps below.

 Fix email or password problems

-Choose the error message you see:
+Choose the error message that appears:

 - Make sure you entered the correct username and password for your Google Account.